top of page

 2. Emotional distress: Retail therapy can provide short-term relief, but it can also lead to feelings of guilt, shame, and depression in the long run.

-3. Physical health problems: Individuals who engage in compulsive buying behaviour may experience physical health problems such as back pain, carpal tunnel syndrome, and other health issues from carrying around heavy bags.
+3. Physical health problems: Individuals who engage in compulsive buying behaviour may experience physical health problems such as back pain, carpal tunnel syndrome, and other health issues from carrying heavy bags.

-4. Isolation: Individuals who engage in compulsive buying behaviour may withdraw from social activities and relationships, leading to isolation and loneliness.
+4. Isolation: Individuals who compulsively buy may withdraw from social activities and relationships, leading to isolation and loneliness.

 5. Addictive behaviour: Shopping addiction is a form of impulse control disorder, it can be treated as a behavioural addiction.